AdobeDocs/experience-manager-65-lts.en/help/sites-developing/page-templates-editable.md

     * The resource type of the page component.
     * The policy of the root node, which defines the components allowed in the template editor.
-    * Adobe recommends that you define the breakpoints for the responsive grid and setup of the mobile emulator at on the template type.
-This step is optional, because the configuration could also be defined on the individual template (see [Template Type and Mobile Device Groups](/help/sites-developing/page-templates-editable.md#p-template-type-and-mobile-device-groups-br-p)).

 * AEM provides a small selection of out-of-the-box template types such as HTML5 Page and Adaptive Form Page.

     * Additional examples are provided as a part of the [`We.Retail`](/help/sites-developing/we-retail.md) sample content.